• Skip to primary navigation

 Before getting started, it is important to know that there is no such thing as a marijuana plant or hemp plant.

-The terms 'hemp' and 'marijuana' are not botanical in nature and have been made up by the government to control THC levels.
+The terms ‘hemp‘ and ‘marijuana‘ are not botanical and have been defined by the government to control THC levels.

-A cannabis plant that contains less than 0.3% THC is considered hemp, and any cannabis plant that contains more than 0.3% THC is considered marijuana.
+A cannabis plant containing less than 0.3% THC is considered hemp, and any cannabis plant with more than 0.3% THC is considered marijuana.

 I was recently asked about the difference between Sativa plants and Indica plants in my Well With Cannabis Community, so in this guide, we will explore the different species in detail and compare how they stack up.

-Remember, it's important to keep in mind that most cannabis plants are not pure Indica or pure Sativa, as most plants are a hybrid of each.
+Remember it’s important to remember that most cannabis plants are not pure Indica or pure Sativa, as most plants are a hybrid of each.

-Here we will review the differences in specific strains, the different effects each can have on the human body, the most common strains, and how you can find the best option for you.
+Here we will review the differences in specific strains; the effects each can have on the human body, the most common strains, and how you can find the best option.

 What Are Cannabis Strains?

-However, according to Amos Elberg of Confident Cannabis, industry experts have no consensus on whether this categorization is accurate or not.
+However, according to Amos Elberg of Confident Cannabis, industry experts have no consensus on whether this categorization is accurate.

 "We see samples of all cannabis products tested through our partner labs, and when we look at all the data, particularly of the chemical makeup of flower, we see no identifiable characteristics that are consistent with Indica, Sativa, or Hybrid," he explains.